River Wandle: Makeup

 The predominant geology of the south part is chalk interspersed with flint and narrow alluvial gravel beds in the south.
 London clay overlaid with patches of gravel topped by deeper humus forms the north; the top soil, tempered by the chalk beneath is less acidic where still seasonally turned in the south.

 The river has since the 18th century been largely terraformed with tributary artificial channels (becoming surface water drains) and runoff ditches.
-It has its relatively few underground (culverted) stretches; these are in Croydon.
+It has relatively few underground (culverted) stretches; these are in Croydon.

 Water quality

 The Environment Agency measures the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.